Back to Guides

 Modern hiking boots need minimal break-in.
 If a boot is painful out of the box, return it—it’s not going to magically get comfortable.

-• Do a short day hike before a big trip
+• Do a short 2-3 mile day hike before committing to anything longer

-• Bring blister prevention (moleskin, tape) just in case
+• Bring blister prevention (moleskin, tape, or Body Glide) just in case

 Caring for Your Boots